 As a British Citizen you are free from immigration controls to live and work in the UK.
 You can apply for British Citizenship or British Nationality through the process of either ‘registration’ or ‘naturalisation’ and apply for a British Passport once you have been granted British Citizenship or British Nationality.
 Registration process is usually used by children to apply for British Citizenship, although there are certain adults that can also apply to ‘register’ as a British Citizen.
 Registering a child for British Nationality can be a complex process as the British Nationality law have been updated a number of times.

 For children born outside the UK to British Parent who are British by Descent, or children born in the UK before parents achieved settled status, aswell as many adults born in the UK before 1982 to non British Parents, an application to register as a British Citizen will need to be made.
 For majority of adults the process of application involves ‘naturalization’.

 You can apply to become British Citizen by ‘naturalization’ after you have obtained either Indefinite Leave to Remain, Permanent Residence documents or settled status under the EU Settlement Scheme.
 Unless you are married or in a civil partnership with a British national you will have to wait 12 months after obtaining the settled status before you can apply for citizenship.

 For an application for naturalization you will need meet certain requirements such as having a good character, as well as fulfilling the residency requirements.
-121 Immigration Lawyers can advise you on how to meet the requirements and assist you in making a successful application for British Citizenship.
-Call us on 0121 285 5121 now or request a call back to speak with an expert advisor.
+121 Immigration Lawyers can advise you on how to meet the requirements and assist you in making a successful application for British Citizenship or British Nationality through Naturalisation or Registration.
+Call us on 0121 285 5121 or 0203 745 1616 or request a call back to speak with an expert advisor.

 For a naturalization application the following requirements must be normally met: